 Direct Parent Loan for Undergraduate Students (PLUS) The PLUS loan is for parents of dependent students who wish to borrow aid to cover the cost of their child's educational expenses.
 Parents must fill out a a parent PLUS loan application available by clicking here.
 PLUS loan is credit based but if a parent is denied a student may borrow additional funds under the Direct Loan program.

 Kent State Tuscarawas awards over 170 scholarships to qualified students each year.
-New freshmen are considered for campus-based scholarships when applying for admission by March 1st.
-Returning students must complete a scholarship application by May 1st to be considered for campus-based scholarships.
+New students are considered for scholarships based on both academic merit and financial need.
+For full scholarship consideration, new students should be admitted and file the FAFSA by February 1.
+Returning students must complete a scholarship application by May 1 to be considered for campus-based scholarships.
 Additionally, there are a variety of scholarships available from external sources.
 Find information about these scholarships in your high school guidance office and by using our External Scholarship sites.